mflr0/Epitech-RType/docs/server.md

 | REQ_SET_NAME    | Set the client name   | Client name | RES_OK, RES_ERROR           |
 | REQ_DISCONNECT  | Disconnect the client | -           | RES_OK, RES_ERROR           |
 | REQ_LIST_GAMES  | List all games        | -           | RES_OK, RES_ERROR           |

+## Events

+When a client is connected to the server and is in a game, he will receive events from the server.
+There is three kinds: `RES_USER_LEAVED`, `RES_GAME_STARTED`, `RES_USER_JOINED`.
+When the `RES_GAME_STARTED` event is received,
+the client must connect to the game server using udp and the port provided in the packet.